 From the train station, the men were marched to pier 5 in the Port Area of Manila.
 Some of the Filipinos flashed the “V” for victory sign as they made their war to the pier.
 The detachment arrived at 5:00 P.M and was tired and hungry and was put in a warehouse on the pier.
 The Japanese fed them rice and salted fish and let them eat as much as they wanted.
 They also were allowed to wash.

 Before boarding the Tottori Maru on October 7, the prisoners were divided into two groups.
-One group was placed in the holds while the other group remained on deck.
-The conditions on the ship, for those in the holds, were indescribable, and those POWs those on deck were better off.
-The situation the POWs were in was made worse by the fact that for the first two weeks of the voyage the prisoners were not fed, which resulted in many of the POWs dying during the trip.
+One group was placed in the forward hold and a larger group was put in the aft hold which appears to have been the hold Steve was in.
+Other POWs remained on deck.
+The conditions on the ship, for those in the holds, were indescribable, and those POWs on deck were better off.
+The situation the POWs were in was made worse by the fact that for the first two weeks of the voyage, the prisoners were not fed, which resulted in many of the POWs dying during the trip.

-The ship was at sea when two torpedoes fired at by an American submarine missed the ship.
-The ship fired a couple of shots where it thought the sub was, but these also missed.
-A while later, the ship passed a mine that had been laid by the submarine.
+Two days after the ship was at sea, according to the POWs on the deck, two torpedoes were fired at it by an American submarine but the captain maneuvered the ship and they missed.
+The ship’s deck guns fired a couple of shots where it thought the sub was, but these also missed.
+A little while later, the ship passed a mine that had been laid by the submarine.
 The POWs were fed bags of buns biscuits, with some candy, and received water daily.

 On October 14, foodstuffs were loaded onto the ship, and each POW got two candy bags of hardtack and one meal of rice and soup each day.
 The ship sailed on October 16 at 7:30 A.M. but turned around at 3:30 P.M. arriving back at Takao at 10:30 P.M.
 It was believed the ship had turned around because American submarines were in the area.